Laurens Janszoon Coster: 400th anniversary

 In 1823 Haarlem celebrated the 400th anniversary of Coster's invention with a monument in the Haarlemmerhout.
 The monument is decorated with Latin inscriptions and a memorial text in Dutch, with symbolic "A" decorations at the top.
 The celebration was organized by Abraham de Vries, a Coster fan who became Haarlem's first librarian in 1821 and who received a commission from the city fathers to acquire Costeriana, or material relating to Coster's claim to fame.
 De Vries was supported by the professor and city council member David Jacob van Lennep, who believed the legend and sponsored De Vries by obtaining funds from the city council for the monument.
 In the period after the Flanders Campaign which led to the French occupation of the Netherlands from 1794 to 1815, Haarlem's economy was severely depressed and the city council sought a local hero.
 In 1817, Van Lennep (who was in the city council at the time) had also placed the monument De Naald (Heemstede) at his own home in nearby Heemstede.

-The Germans were insulted by the anniversary celebration and held a similar anniversary celebration the next year.